george-hawkins/breadboard-vtx-control/README.md

 On my OpenTX transmitter, I created a new model - all I did was give it a name and bound it to the RX as described [here](https://george-hawkins.github.io/arf-drone/docs/binding).

-No other settings are needed but to stop the transmitter complaining about no failsafe being set when it starts up, go to the model's _SETUP_ page, scroll to _Failsafe_ and set it to _No pulses_ (which with a real drone would mean you then need to configure how to respond in a failsafe situation of the flight controller itself).
+No other settings are needed but to stop the transmitter complaining about no failsafe being set when it starts up, go to the model's _SETUP_ page, scroll to _Failsafe_ and set it to _No pulses_ (which, with a real drone, would mean you then need to configure how to respond to a failsafe situation on the flight controller itself).

 Once the transmitter is bound to the RX, go to the _Receiver_ tab in the Configurator and confirm that the bars move as you move the sticks on the transmitter.

 Telemetry
 ---------

-Now, we're going to set up telemetry, i.e. connect a pin on the board to the signal pin of the RX's S.PORT connector and configure the flight controller to output telemetry data to this pin.
+Now, we're going to set up telemetry, i.e. connect a pin on the board to the signal pin of the RX's S.PORT connector and configure the flight controller to output telemetry data on this pin.

 Rather than a real UART we're going to use SoftSerial for this.

-TODO: work out which of S.BUS, S.PORT and SmartAudio have the lowest bit-rate and use SoftSerial for whichever it is.

 For SoftSerial we first need a pin for it to use (for telemetry, we only need a TX pin), the usual thing to do is to steal a pin from something that isn't being used.
-With the Nucleo board there are lots of pins that aren't assigned to anything which you could probably be used instead.
+With the Nucleo board there are lots of pins that aren't assigned to anything which could probably be used instead.
 But we'll do things the normal way and steal a currently assigned pin.

 In Configurator, go to the CLI and: